Atticus29/n00b-message-board/README.md

 - [ ] Add tags to questions.
 How will you handle multiples of the same tag?
 How do users enter tags?
 - [ ] Add ability to render markdown in questions and answers [try this](https://emberobserver.com/addons/markdown-code-highlighting)
 - [ ] User has to justify downvotes
+- [ ] Add timestamp to question and display them in order of recentness

 ---